Our Engine of Innovation

 44 CAREER Award Winners

-Since 2010, nearly 44 of our faculty members have earned prestigious National Science Foundation CAREER awards, which honor young scholars who effectively integrate research and teaching.
+Since 2010, 44 of our faculty members have earned prestigious National Science Foundation CAREER awards, which honor young scholars who effectively integrate research and teaching.

 2019 Awards for Excellence